Setting up Actions on comments is really easy.

 If you don't want your reviewers to be able to delete their own comments, you can disable this option in your account.

-To enable the new HTML5 viewer for users in your system, select from the following options:
+To enable the new proofing viewer for users in your system, select from the following options:

-- Disable new viewer: When this option is selected, users cannot use the HTML5 viewer for video proofs.
+- Disable new viewer: When this option is selected, users cannot use the new viewer.

 This option is selected by default.

-For information about using the HTML5 viewer, see "Reviewing a Video Proof (in the New Proofing Viewer)."
+For information about using the new proofing viewer, see "Reviewing Proofs in the Proofing Viewer."

 You can choose who your proofs are shared with, what versions are available for reviewers, and when proofs with an automated workflow are visible to users who are associated with a given stage.